Communication as Voting: With the Disagreement State

 Next, we quantify the total information transmitted to the receiver.
 Let

-where for each $N$, (\romannumeral 1) $V_{R}^{max}(N)$ is the receiver's expected payoff from $\Gamma_{max}$, (\romannumeral 2) $V_{R}^{0}(N)$ is the receiver's expected payoff from the babbling equilibrium, and (\romannumeral 3) $V_{R}^{full}(N)$ is the receiver's expected payoff if she can observe the realized state.
-By \cref{prop:3}, the index $I$ decreases in two types of conflicts.
+where, for each $N$, (\romannumeral 1) $V_{R}^{\max}(N)$ denotes the receiver's expected payoff under $\Gamma_{\max}$, (\romannumeral 2) $V_{R}^{0}(N)$ denotes her expected payoff in the babbling equilibrium, and (\romannumeral 3) $V_{R}^{full}(N)$ denotes her expected payoff under full information.
+By \cref{prop:3}, the index $I$ decreases as conflict increases because the messages become less informative.

-The left panel of \cref{fig:7} illustrates the total information transmitted to the receiver for $q^0_2=0$ and $q^0_2>0$.
-When $q^0_2=0$, information transmission is all or nothing, depending on whether
+The left panel of \cref{fig:3} illustrates the total information transmitted to the receiver when $q^0_M=0$ and when $q^0_M>0$.
+When $q^0_M=0$, information transmission is all-or-nothing, depending on whether